Updated: October 24, 2023

 - the purposes for which the personal information is collected; and

-- the organisations (or the types of organisations) to which we may disclose your personal information; and
+- the organizations (or the types of organizations) to which we may disclose your personal information; and

 - the laws that require us to collect this information; and